aliak629918/BE-NC-NEWS-/README.md

 ## Connecting to Database

-You will need to create a .env.development and .env.test file to connect to the relevant databases ('nc_news' and 'nc_news_test')
+You will need to create a .env.development and .env.test file in the main directory.
+Then you will need to put 'PGDATABASE=nc_news' into your .env.development file and put 'PGDATABASE=nc_news_test' into youur .env.test file.